jamesg31/Password-System/README.md

 To setup you use the `passsys.setup(Data File)`

-**Please note you need to create that file for the password system to work!**
+**Please Note: You need to create that file for the password system to work!**

 ## Adding Users:
 Add a username and password with `passsys.addUser(username, password)` replacing username and password with the username and password variables.